 - The Book of Kings and its depiction of one of the most exceptional Jewish monarchs, King Hezekiah

 - The Book of Isaiah, a contemporary of Hezekiah, whose visions of messianic prophecy are foundational to Jewish eschatology

 - The Book of Jeremiah on messianic and Davidic lineage

 - The Book of Ezekiel on David the shepherd and prince

 - The Book of Daniel’s eschatological visions for the future

 - The Book of Zechariah, who made clear pronouncements on the coming of a messiah

 - The Book of Haggai, with its messianic vision of the role ascribed to the Davidic descendent, Zerubavel, charged with rebuilding Jerusalem and the Second Temple.

 He also considers the messianic role ascribed to Cyrus, king of the Babylonian Empire, in Tanach and later in Jewish History.

-Additionally, the lecture examines discussions by modern scholars of the implications when biblical ideas of messianism become reimaged as contemporary visions for Zionism.
+The lecture examines modern scholarly discussions about the implications when biblical ideas of messianism become re-imaged as contemporary visions for Zionism.